 A person—usually the person who will be the personal representative-—initiates the probate process by filing legal documents with the probate court in the county where the decedent lived at the time of death.
 Once appointed by the court, a personal representative must take an inventory of all of the property owned by the estate and report that inventory to the court and to potential heirs or beneficiaries.
 Probate ends when all debts and taxes are paid and all assets are distributed to the people or organizations entitled to the assets.

-Ward Law serves families and businesses in Hennepin County, Ramsey County, Dakota County and the entire Twin Cities Metro Area.
+Ward Law serves families and businesses in Hennepin County, Ramsey County, Dakota County, Washington County, Anoka County, and the entire Twin Cities Metro Area.
 To begin the probate process, select the following link, answer some questions, then Submit the form: